PecPocket/PecPocket/backend/Backend Documentation.md

     iii.
     {
       "code" : 200,
-      "auth" : x
+      "Auth" : x
     }
-    x depending on the auth of the user.
+    x depending on the Auth of the user.

 ## 6. To Delete From Sign Up